arkanelinux/docs.arkanelinux.org/docs/patch_notes/osi-arkdep.md

 # os-installer-arkdep patch notes
 These are the configuration scripts for os-installer used to install the immutable variant of Arkane Linux.

+## v2.10
+- Boot partition is now configured and mounted through fstab with LABEL

 ## v2.9
 - `rd.auto=0` added to kernel params to work around Dracut + LUKS bug